 Having been established in 1867, today it is the final resting place for more than a million people.

-Each year over 1,900 interments and commemorations are performed, representing over 90 different religious and cultural groups.
+Each year over 2,000 interments and commemorations are performed, representing the vast majority of religious and cultural groups throughout Sydney.

 About Rookwood General Cemeteries Reserve Trust